 By Bethe Almeras, WHS Adoptions Volunteer & Foster Human

-This post is the kick-off of a series on fostering shelter animals, called The Foster 411 Series.
+This post is part of a series on fostering shelter animals.
 I wanted to give people a glimpse into what it is like to foster and how important it is to both animals and communities.
 And really, what better way to do that than going straight to the source?
 There are lots of ways you can support your local foster program -- become a foster "human" yourself, donate money or needed supplies, help provide transport to spay/neuter clinics, or take on other volunteer jobs.
 Help save lives -- get involved in fostering!
 In the DC area, visit the Washington Humane Society for more information.